On the homogenization of the Stokes problem in a perforated domain: Proof of Theorem -- Asymptotics

 Hence, applying Lemma \ref{lem_errkappa}, a Cauchy-Schwarz inequality and remarking again that the $(T^{N}_{\kappa})_{\kappa \in \Kappa^N}$ form a partition of a subset of $\Omega$ with a number of elements satisfying \eqref{eq_propKappaN}, we have:

 As $\lambda^N \to 0,$ the asymptotics of $\tilde{I}^N$ is given by the two first terms on the right-hand side of \eqref{eq_INcomplet}.
-We make precise these asymptotics in the two following lemmas: \begin{lemma} For arbitrary $\delta \geq 4,$ there holds:
+We know by assumption that $Na^N \to a.$ So, we make precise now the asymptotics of the two remaining terms in the two following lemmas: \begin{lemma} Given $\delta \geq 4,$ there holds:

 \end{lemma} \begin{proof} As $w \in C^{\infty}_c(\Omega)$ and $(T_{\kappa}^N)_{\kappa \in \Kappa^N}$ is a covering of $\text{Supp}(w)$ we have by assumption \eqref{eq_ass5} that:

 Hence, our proof reduces to find a uniform bound on